 This recipe is based on Rose Beranbaum’s Mousseline frosting in The Cake Bible.
 It is a large batch Italian Meringue.
 I love to make this frosting because it freezes well, and has a delicious creamy flavor.
-This variation on her original came about when I was trying to develop a recipe that would taste good served cold.
+My variation on her original came about when I was trying to develop a recipe that would taste good served cold.
 My plan was to use butter and shortening, hoping that it would stay softer when chilled.
 I added 2 cups of butter (of the 2 1/2 called for in the recipe) and went to get the half cup of shortening.
 While I was fetching the shortening, I left the frosting mixing.
 When I came back it was a beautiful consistency ready to use for frosting.
 I took a quick taste and liked the lighter texture and feel better than with the extra half cup of butter.
-The rest of the modifications from the original are in the method.
+The rest of my modifications from the original are in the method.
 I also leave out the alcohol she suggests.
-Small shortcuts that add up to a great time (and stress) savings.
-A couple of times I’ve even used frozen butter for the first two sticks to speed the cooling time.
+They’re small shortcuts that add up to a great time (and stress) savings.
+I’ve even used frozen butter for the first two sticks to speed the cooling time.
 Use the recipe and follow the detailed steps below.

 - Have everything you need ready; egg whites measured and all other ingredients out.
 Make sure things are at the right temperature.

 - After you put your egg whites in the mixing bowl, make sure to rinse out the measuring cup and grease it with Pam.